 Several Graduate/Undergraduate Research Assistant positions are available.
 Please contact me at parky19[at]ecu.edu for more details.

 - 1 Full-Time M.S.
-Research Assistant: This is a full-time 2-year RA position beginning in Fall 2021.
+Research Assistant (2-year): This is a full-time 2-year RA position beginning in Fall 2021.
 A successful candidate will work on multiple research projects in the lab, pursuing an M.S. degree in Geography.

-- 3 Undergraduate Research Assistants: Undergraduate RAs will be involved in a project that aims to create an interactive web map that supports the accessibility of individuals with disabilities using GIS to create a more inclusive, accessible campus.
-The students will work on the early stage of this project.
+- 2 Undergraduate Research Assistants (Spring 2021): Undergraduate RAs will be involved in a project that aims to create an interactive web map that supports the accessibility of individuals with disabilities using GIS.

 Completed Research Projects